Marie20767/CRA-template/README.md

-# React Template by Marie Impens
+# React Template with CRA by Marie Impens

 Personal template used to create new React apps quickly with CRA.